menezesandre/stackrl/README.md

 # stackrl

-A model-free reinforcement learning approach to dry stacking with irregular blocks.
-[Source][src]
+A model-free reinforcement learning approach to dry stacking with irregular rocks.

 ### Contents
 * [Description](#description)